RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 **Inherited environment**

-  Any method of the job submission to SLURM (batch, immediate, interactive) will inherit all environment variables that were set in your login shell (on the login node where you are executing job submission).
+  Any method of the job submission to SLURM (batch, interactive) will inherit all environment variables that were set in your login shell (on the login node where you are executing job submission).

-  * Make sure that there are no environment variables in the login shell that can cause problems in the batch script or in ``srun`` command.
+  By default there are none, unless one changes the environment via setting environment variables either on command line or in :tt:`$HOME/.bashrc` file or is using conda.

-    By default there are none, unless one changes the environment via setting environment variables either on command line or in :tt:`$HOMEbashrc` file or is using conda.
+  * Check your :tt:`$HOME/.bashrc` and make  sure that there are no environment variables set that can cause problems in the batch script or in ``srun`` command.

-    This is why one needs to load modules either in the SLURM submit script or on an interactive node once you execute the `srun` command and not in the login shell before the job submission.
+  * Do not load modules in your :tt:`$HOME/.bashrc` because this will change the environment for your login shell.
+One needs to load modules either in the SLURM submit script or on an interactive node after you executed the ``srun`` command and not in the login shell before the job submission.

   * If you are using conda please review :ref:`install conda` guide that explains how to cleanly separate conda-set environment from your login environment.

-Details of jobs subscriptions, requesting resources, etc are descbided in detail in the sections below.
+Details of jobs subscriptions, requesting resources, etc are described in detail in the sections below.